 One traditional Israeli dish is called Ktzitzot Khubeza.
 This is dated from the War for Independence and is still consumed by Israelis today.
 The successive waves of immigrants have incorporated elements of their cuisines as well as a whole range of cooking styles and foods whence they came.
 For example, Russian Jews have brought with them herring and borsht, while immigrants arriving from central Europe brought foods such as strudels and schnitzel.

 Jews migrated from Iraq, Turkey, Yemen, and Kurdistan, and Mizrahi Jews from Morocco.
-Other countries from North Africa have also had an influence on the ingredients and cooking fashions of the country.
+Other countries from North Africa have also influenced the ingredients and cooking fashions of the country.
 The traditional cuisine of Jews from North Africa, the Mizrahi cuisine, shares many similarities with Arab cuisine.
-It features rice dishes, sweet and savory puff pastries, grilled meats, pita breads, stuffed vegetables, and salads.
+It features rice dishes, sweet and savory puff pastries, grilled meats, pita bread, stuffed vegetables, and salads.
 Other popular North African dishes in Israel include chraime, couscous, carrot salad, matbucha, and shakshouka.
-Yemenite traditional Israeli food include skhung, malawach, jachnun, and kubane.
+Yemenite traditional Israeli food includes skhung, malawach, jachnun, and kubane.
 Dishes with Iraqi influence include kubba, amba, sabich, sambusac, kebab, and pickled vegetables.
 Sephardic dishes have Turkish and Balkanic influences and include yogurt, burekas, and taramosalata.

 Amongst this tremendous variety of cuisines in Israel, certain dishes are particularly considered typical traditional Israeli food.
-These dishes can be found in most of the Israeli homes and anywhere throughout the country, from food stands, to restaurants and cafés.
-One of these traditional Jewish dishes is Malabi, a milk and flour-based custard.
+These recipes can be found in most of the Israeli homes and anywhere throughout the country, from food stands to restaurants and cafés.
+One of these traditional Jewish dishes is Malabi, a milk, and flour-based custard.
 Another one is Matbucha, a “Turkish salad” made of bell peppers, cooked tomatoes, onions, and garlic.